Home School

 price that outside forces exact,

-leaving one capable only of survival
+leaving one capable only of

 and nostalgia for the happy days of